Mirantis named a Challenger in 2024 Gartner® Magic Quadrant™ for Container Management | Learn More

 For orgs that are in the early stages of Kubernetes adoption

-MKE 4 delivers an ultra-modern take on the classic ‘opinionated open source’ enterprise Kubernetes architecture.
-With best-of-breed open source solutions for container networking, ingress, storage, backup, and other critical options pre-integrated, orgs can stop worrying about the difficulty and risks of Do-it-Yourself and the labor involved in keeping a complex enterprise cluster updated, given its huge number of internal dependencies.
+MKE 4 delivers an ultra-modern take on the classic ‘opinionated’ enterprise Kubernetes architecture, composed of open source building blocks.
+With best-of-breed open source solutions for container networking, ingress, storage, backup, and other critical options pre-integrated, orgs can stop worrying about the difficulty and risks of open source Do-it-Yourself and the labor involved in keeping a complex open source enterprise cluster updated, given its huge number of internal dependencies.
 MKE 4 lets you deploy reliable, highly secure, performant enterprise Kubernetes in minutes, scale and update using a GitOps-like process, stay free of worries over security and compliance, and stay focused on application development (which, after all, is where the business value lies).
 Mirantis can even fully manage MKE 4 on your behalf.
-And MKE 4 is 100% open source, flexible, and free from the lock-in factors and prescriptive requirements of proprietary Kubernetes platforms, and the unbounded usage-based costs of cloud Kubernetes.
+MKE 4 is supremely flexible -- setting you free from the lock-in factors and prescriptive requirements of proprietary Kubernetes platforms, and the unbounded usage-based costs of cloud Kubernetes.

 For orgs that need to maintain large, complex, shared Kubernetes platforms